Jimmy Buffett, enduring ‘Margaritaville’ singer turned mogul, dies at 76 - KESQ

 “From New Orleans to the Gulf Coast down into St. Barts and other places, I still can find magic in most of those places where people think there isn’t any left,” he said.

-A savvy marketer, Buffett later parlayed the “Margaritaville” mythos to power his career through decades of lucrative concert tours – and branding of restaurants, casinos, retirement communities, best-selling books and even a Broadway musical.
+A savvy marketer, Buffett later parlayed the “Margaritaville” mythos to power his career through decades of lucrative concert tours – and branding of restaurants, casinos, retirement communities, bestselling books and even a musical.

 His worth was estimated at $1 billion, according to Forbes.